Swift

 - Safe by default

-- Supports both object-oriented and protocol-oriented programming paradigms
+- Supports object-oriented, protocol-oriented, and functional programming paradigms

 Basic Syntax